Enrolling in a wood occupations NVQ carpentry apprenticeship is the best way to start your career as a carpenter.

 An apprenticeship is a great way of gaining qualifications and work place experience at the same time.
 And of course, on top of starting a great new career you will also 'earn while you learn', you don't get paid to do A-levels and going to university may result in being debt ridden for years to come.

-I'm currently working in Western Australia, and my application was processed much faster because I spent the time getting my NVQ qualifications and training as an apprentice.
+I'm currently working in Australia, and my VISA application was processed much faster because I spent the time getting my NVQ qualifications and training as an apprentice.
 They are internationally recognised qualifications that could land you a job abroad if you ever wanted to leave the UK and gain experience in another country.

-Every employed apprentice must earn a minimum of £2.50 an hour wages, however the average an apprentice can look forward to taking home is £170+ per week because most employers pay much more than the minimum.
-And, this will only increase as you gain more skills and progress through the course.
+At the time of writing, in the UK every employed carpentry apprentice must earn a minimum of £3.70 an hour wages (see here for up to date minimum hourly rate for carpentry apprentices), however the average an apprentice can look forward to taking home is £170+ per week because most employers pay much more than the minimum.

-On top of the wages and training, apprentices are paid for bank holidays and 20 extra days holiday per year.
+On top of the wages and training, carpentry apprentices are paid for bank holidays and 20 extra days holiday per year.

-This means you can be your own boss, and even go on to employ others and build a successful business of your own.
-The money you can earn is only limited by the amount of hard work you are prepared to put in.
+This means you can be your own boss and even go on to employ others and build a successful business of your own.
+The great thing about Carpentry is you get out what you put in.
+By that I mean the money you can earn is only limited by the amount of hard work you are prepared to put in!

-You have to be a minimum of 16 years old and training is free if you are between 16 and 18.
+You need to be a minimum of 16 years old and training is free if you are between 16 and 18.
 There is no maximum age limit an apprentice can be.

 There was much more advanced work in staircase design, roofing and pricing up jobs.
-It's definately worth staying on for another year and gaining the extra skills and knowledge while you can.
+It's definitely worth staying on for another year and gaining the extra skills and knowledge while you can.
 I didn't really like college and the company I was with wanted me at work 5 days a week instead of being on day release for another year.